- Biaxial and multi-axial geogrids provide stabilization and filtration.

 There are dozens of geogrids and other geosynthetic products on the market.
 How do you know which is right for your project's needs?
 When it comes to roadway construction, the keys are proper design and testing to validate performance.

 Biaxial and multi-axial geogrids provide the functions of stabilization and filtration (think roadbeds or foundational support).
-Uniaxial geogrid provides the function of reinforcement (think walls and slopes).
+Uniaxial geogrids provide the function of reinforcement (think walls and slopes).

 A Resilient Solution